Working On Campus

 Working Off Campus

-If you are eligible to work off campus but your Study Permit doesn’t allow it, you will have to apply to change the condition of your Study Permit.
+If you meet the eligibility requirements to work off campus but your Study Permit does not allow you to do so, you will have to apply to change the conditions of your Study Permit.

 Students registered part-time are not allowed to work off campus, unless it’s their final term of study and they have maintained full-time status for the duration of the program of study.